o3de/o3de.org/content/docs/user-guide/features/components/reference/actor-multiple-skin.md

 ---
-description: ' Use multiple skin attachments for an Actor component in Amazon Lumberyard to create interchangeable parts of your character, such as a hat and belt. '
+description: ' Use multiple skin attachments for an Actor component in Open 3D Engine to create interchangeable parts of your character, such as a hat and belt. '
 title: Using Multiple Skin Attachments for an Actor
 ---